Sarthakx67/RoboShop-Documentation/README.md

 <h1 align="center">RoboShop: A DevOps End-to-End Deployment Project</h1>
 <p align="center">
-  <em>A comprehensive portfolio project demonstrating the manual and automated deployment of a polyglot microservices e-commerce application onto AWS.</em>
+  <em>A comprehensive portfolio project demonstrating the meticulous manual deployment of a polyglot microservices e-commerce application onto AWS.</em>
 </p>

 <!-- Badges are a great way to show off!
 Go to shields.io to create your own. -->